quiltdata/quilt/docs/Technical Reference.md

-  "title": "friendly title to be displayed in the catalog drop-down", "icon": "square icon to be displayed in the catalog drop-down", "description": "short description of the bucket to be displayed in the catalog drop-down", "searchEndpoint": "url of the search endpoint for your T4 bucket" }
+  "title": "friendly title to be displayed in the catalog drop-down", "icon": "square icon to be displayed in the catalog drop-down", "description": "short description of the bucket to be displayed in the catalog drop-down", "searchEndpoint": "url of the search endpoint for your Quilt bucket" }
 ```

 A bucket config can be included inline in a federation, or it can be a standalone JSON file that is linked from a federation.

-### Preparing an AWS Role for use with T4
+### Preparing an AWS Role for use with Quilt

-These instructions document how to set up an existing role for use with T4.
+These instructions document how to set up an existing role for use with Quilt.
 If the role you want to use doesn't exist yet, create it now.

-Go to your T4 stack in CloudFormation.
+Go to your Quilt stack in CloudFormation.
 Go to `Outputs`, then find `RegistryRoleARN` and copy its value.
 It should look something like this: `arn:aws:iam::000000000000:role/stackname-ecsTaskExecutionRole`.

 Go to the IAM console and navigate to `Roles`.
 Select the role you want to use.
 Go to the `Trust Relationships` tab for the role, and select `Edit Trust Relationship`.
 The statement might look something like this: